Gareth Evans (filmmaker)

-Gareth Huw Evans (born April 6, 1980) is a Welsh film director, screenwriter, editor, and action choreographer.
+Gareth Huw Evans (born 6 April 1980) is a Welsh film director, screenwriter, editor, and action choreographer.
 He is best known for the Indonesian action crime films Merantau (2009), The Raid (2011), and The Raid 2 (2014), and for bringing the Indonesian martial art of pencak silat into world cinema through these films.
 He is also known for co-creating, co-writing, co-directing, and executive producing the Sky Atlantic/AMC action crime drama television series Gangs of London (2020–present), alongside Matt Flannery, based on the 2006 video game of the same name.

 Early life

-Evans was born and raised in Hirwaun, Cynon Valley.
-He graduated from the University of Glamorgan (now the University of South Wales) with an MA in screenwriting.
+Evans was born on 6 April 1980 and raised in Hirwaun, Cynon Valley.
+He graduated from the University of Glamorgan with an MA in screenwriting.

 Career

 After directing a small-budget film called Footsteps, Evans was hired as a freelance director for a documentary about the Indonesian martial art pencak silat.
 He became fascinated with it, and discovered Indonesian martial artist Iko Uwais, who was working as a deliveryman for a phone company.
 Evans cast Uwais in his 2009 film Merantau.
 He planned to produce a larger action film, but scaled the production budget down and created an action film called The Raid (2011).
-After the success of The Raid, the larger action film eventually became the basis for its sequel, The Raid 2: Berandal (2014).
+After the success of The Raid, the larger action film eventually became the basis for its sequel, The Raid 2 (2014).

 In late 2016, Evans started working on his next film, Apostle, which stars Dan Stevens.
 The film was released by Netflix on 12 October 2018.

 In October 2017, TheWrap reported that Evans had pitched his idea for a Deathstroke solo film and is in early talks to write and direct.
 Evans also passed on directing a Justice League Dark film.
 However, in April 2020, Evans said that the film had been delayed and that he was no longer actively involved with the project.

 In February 2021, it was reported that Evans signed an exclusive deal to produce and direct films for Netflix.
-His first film under that deal was Havoc, starring Tom Hardy & Forest Whitaker, which was filmed in 2021.
-After numerous delays due to scheduling reshoots and the SAG-AFTRA strike, the film was eventually given a release date of April 25, 2025.
-Later that year, Evans completed principal photography on A Colt is My Passport, a reimagining of the Takashi Nomura 1967 film of the same name.
+His first film under that deal was Havoc, starring Tom Hardy and Forest Whitaker, which was filmed in 2021.
+After numerous delays due to scheduling reshoots and the SAG-AFTRA strike, the film was released on 25 April 2025.
+Later that year, Evans completed principal photography on A Colt Is My Passport, a reimagining of the Takashi Nomura 1967 film of the same name.